paynl/sdk/README.md

 ### Installation without composer

-If you don't have experience with composer, it is possible to use the SDK without using composer You can download the zip on the projects [releases](https://github.com/paynl/sdk/releases) page.
+If you don't have experience with composer, it is possible to use the SDK without using composer.

+You can download the zip on the projects [releases](https://github.com/paynl/sdk/releases) page.

 1. Download the package zip (not the source code).